Boating Laws

 All motorized boat operators in Alberta must have a Pleasure Craft Operator Card (PCOC).
 This card is required regardless of your age, the length of your boat, or the type of motor it uses.

 Remember that operating a motorized boat occasionally or as a guest still means you need a PCOC.
-If caught operating a boat without a license, you won't be able to use the idea that you didn't know you needed a license or it's not your boat to avoid having a card.
+If caught operating a boat without a license, you won't be able to use the idea that you didn't know you needed a license, or that it's not your boat, to avoid having a card.
 You can face fines and penalties if you aren't correctly licensed.

 No matter whose boat you're operating, and even if you only use your boat a couple of times yearly, a valid PCOC is required.